-Because instead of recreating a 70s pub with pork scratchings trodden into to the carpet, they took a punt and created something a little more glitzy.
-With their irresistible combination of quirky fairground-styled interiors; sociable booth seating; cocktails; grazeable bar snacks and ingenious dart-tracking animated tech wizardry, they’ve achieved the impossible: somewhere that’s as fun to go on a date as it is with work colleagues.
+Because instead of recreating a 70s pub with pork scratchings trodden into the carpet, they took a punt and created something a little more glitzy.
+Flight Club London’s irresistible combination of quirky fairground-styled interiors; sociable booth seating; cocktails; grazeable bar snacks and ingenious dart-tracking animated tech wizardry has achieved the impossible: somewhere that’s as fun to go on a date as it is with work colleagues.

-The clever part?
-They’ve done away with the bad bits of the game (keeping score, sticky darts, basic target skills) and replaced them with something that’s altogether more fun – souped-up games that everyone’s got a decent shot at winning… and cocktails.
+The clever bit?
+They’ve done away with the worse parts of the game (keeping score, sticky darts, basic target skills) and replaced them with something that’s altogether more fun: souped-up games that everyone’s got a decent shot at winning… and cocktails.

-Now sitting pretty in three locations, here’s what you can expect from Flight Club’s London bars…
+Now sitting pretty in four locations, here’s what you can expect from the four Flight Club London bars…

-The whisper of a fairground theme from Shoreditch has become a fully fledged carnival at their second London bar in Bloomsbury.
-A huge, carousel-like bar dominates the space, decorated with abstract darty artwork (dartwork) and serving up boozy slushies like the Coco Fumada (with two types of rum and a little smoked salt).
+The whisper of a fairground theme from Shoreditch becomes a fully fledged carnival at the second Flight Club London bar in Bloomsbury.
+A huge, carousel-like bar dominates the space, decorated with abstract dart-themed artwork (dartwork?) and serving up boozy slushies like the Coco Fumada (with two types of rum and a little smoked salt).
 Spinning off that are nine darts areas, each equipped with the usual animated scoring screens, dart tracking and pre-programmed games like Demolition Darts and Shanghai.

-Their latest addition, Flight Club Victoria is notable for making Victoria a place that you’d actually want to go.
-The place is absolutely huge, and has really trebled down on the funfair theme.
+Flight Club Victoria is notable for making Victoria a place that you’d actually want to visit.
+The venue is absolutely huge, and has really trebled down on the funfair theme.
 There’s huge booths to relax in, with oches (that’s the dart lane) surrounded by suitably Victorian attractions, from shooting galleries and willow-patterned plate smashing, to an area with a ceiling completely covered in teddy bears.
 There’s also, for the first time, a lot of outside space, with an English country garden (complete with a red telephone box) and a circular decked seating area that bears an uncanny resemblance to the Love Island firepit.
-VIEW DETAILS

-If you like darts and booze… you’ll need this list of activity bars for your reference.
+If you like darts and booze… you’ll probably like this guide to London’s best activity bars